LiamBaisley/ToDoCli/README.md

 # Available commands:
 * list
-   * Lists the currently active todos
+   * Lists the currently active todos.
+Defaults to current project, if no todo's are found it lists all Todo's.
+   * ** Available Arguments **
+     + -e Lists all todos, bypasses default of listing only the todo's of your current project.
 * add
    * Adds a todo to list
    * **Available arguments**
      + -t \<Todo title text here\>
+     + -l Specifies that this todo is for a local project, and prompts you to select a project folder within your current directory.
 * complete
    * Lists todos in a navigational menu, use enter to complete a todo and ctrl+x to exit the menu.
+Defaults to your local project and reverts to global todos if no local todos are found.
    * **Available arguments**
      + -i \<Todo index as seen in list command\>
+     + -e Overrides defaulting to local and uses all todos instead.